akamukesheswaran/Resume-Optimizer-Demo/README.md

-- run "streamlit run app.py" in your terminal
+- run "streamlit run app.py" in your terminal - to run the demo
--